orbisgis/geoclimate/docs/chain_documentation/workflow/description.md

 ### Execute the workflow

 Once you edited and adapted your configuration file to your needs, you are ready to run the Geoclimate workflow.
-To do so, the user as to adapt (by choosing the process `Geoclimate.Workflow.OSM()` or `Geoclimate.Workflow.BDTOPO_V2()` ) and execute the following groovy script (see how [here](../../for_users/execution_tools.md)).
+To do so, the user as to adapt (by choosing the process `Geoclimate.OSM.workflow` or `Geoclimate.BDTOPO_V2.workflow` ) and execute the following groovy script (see how [here](../../for_users/execution_tools.md)).

 ```groovy
 // Declaration of the maven repository